ihalseide/lizp/README.md

 # Lizp

 This is my own (work-in-progress) implementation of a Lisp programming language.
 My inspiration is the "Make a Lisp" project at https://github.com/kanaka/mal.
+Warning: there is no garbage collection.

 ## Quick Start